antenore/antenore.simbiosi.org/about.md

 client.
 Today, as far as [we know](https://remmina.org/stats/stats.html), it's used by more than 100000 people.

+I'm slowly stepping down in my role as maintainer to work on other projects.

 ## Skills

+- AWS Certified Solutions Architect - Associate
 - OpenShift
 - System Administration (Linux, Solaris, AIX, FreeBSD, Windows
 - J2EE application server administration